Beneor/homology-segment-analysis/README.md

 `./fmf_chromosome.sh <genome> <cytobands> <chromosome>`

-It created the batch file to process all bands and runs in parallel
-the `segmentanalysis.py` script.
+It creatsd the batch file to process all bands and runs it in parallel the `segmentanalysis.py` script.
-Other run parameters (repeats to blacklist, fragment sizes) are hardcoded in the header section of the script.
+Other run parameters (blacklist, fragment sizes) are hardcoded in the header section of the script.

 #### Usage example